Procedural-Tim/Procedural-Life/README.md

 # Roadmap (Very rough)

+1. Electron
 1. Templates
+1. Friends
+1. Close Friends
+1. Enemies
 1. Crude story module
-1. Dependencies between nodes
-1. Electron
 1. Spellcheck literals
 1. Consider using a database
 1. Expose static variables so things like gender ratio can be more easily adjusted.

 ## Technical Stuff

+1. Proper templating engine, probaly after eletron since that will drive a bunch of the ui
+1. Typescript
 1. Cleanup data so it fits a standard, including switching to all having weights just a weight of 1 if not supplied
 1. Support weight 0
-1. Expose the generator debugger at the command line
+1. Debugger
 1. Consider supporting Deno

 ## Beyond the Roadmap

-* More sophisticated story generation
+- More sophisticated story generation
-* Pic generation
+- Pic generation
-* Map generation
+- Map generation
-* Dungeon generation
+- Dungeon generation
-* Quests
+- Quests
-* API
+- API
-* Time
+- Time

 # Components